test-unit/test-unit/README.txt

 Test::Unit 2.x - Improved version of Test::Unit bundled in
 Ruby 1.8.x.

-Ruby 1.9.x bundles miniunit not Test::Unit.
+Ruby 1.9.x bundles minitest not Test::Unit.
 Test::Unit
 bundled in Ruby 1.8.x had not been improved but unbundled Test::Unit (Test::Unit 2.x) will be improved actively.